jaywink/ansible-huginn/README.md

 Optional for customization.

+    # Enable to install apache to do reverse proxy, otherwise
+    # some Traefik labels will be exposed on the container or
+    # you can do your own reverse proxying to 3000 port on the
-    # Customize where container database is mounted to
+    # container
-    huginn_db_volume_mount: /opt/backups/huginn/mysql
+    huginn_apache: false

-    # You can disable HTTPS, but really you should not.
+    # You can disable HTTPS if SSL is terminated at the reverse proxy
     huginn_https: true

     # Email from